 Unreactive metals are easily removed from their ores.
 However, the more reactive the metal the more difficult it is to remove.

-Shown below is a table of what process must be undertaken to remove metals from their ores:
+Shown below is a table showing the process that needs be undertaken to remove metals from their ores:

 Let's find out more about metals and their extraction.